nhapentor/blockchain-developer-bootcamp-final-project/README.md

 ```
 - `NEXT_PUBLIC_STRAPI_BACKEND` is the backend required both running locally or test network, e.g. store data off-chain as well as images.
 The pre-configured here should work with every environment
 - `NEXT_PUBLIC_RINKEBY_PAYMASTER_ADDRESS` is the address of _GSN's paymaster_ contract which take responsibilities to pay gas fees instead of users
-- `NEXT_PUBLIC_RINKEBY_PAYMASTER_ADDRESS` is the endpoint for HDWalletProvider, it's required to connect to Rinkeby Test Network when deploying smart contracts
 - `NEXT_PUBLIC_RINKEBY_GSN_RELAYER` is the _GSN relay server_ setup for _Rinkeby_Test_Network_, it can be leave as is

 ## My Public Ethereum Wallet for Certification: